dwp/accessibility-manual/app/views/best-practice/document-structure/README.md

 # Document structure

-This guidance will apply to any document format.
-If you're making a Word or PowerPoint document there is some additional guidance you can follow.
+This guidance is for making accessible documents.
+You should always try to use Open Document Formats and follow the [GOV.UK guidance for Publishing Accessible Documents](https://www.gov.uk/guidance/publishing-accessible-documents).

 [SCULPT](/tools-and-resources/sculpt) by [Worcestershire County Council](https://www.worcestershire.gov.uk/) is a great tool to help you write accessible documents.